Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 There was a moment of perfect, awed stillness that Yan broke by barging through the gathered People with two hands of Given-Men behind him, dragging behind them a tail of fascinated, bewildered, scared and excited People from all the tribes.

-*"By all the gods... they’re actually real…"* somebody muttered.
+*"By all the gods... they’re actually real..."* somebody muttered.

 Yan apparently heard him, because he glanced in that person’s direction, then sighed heavily and at length.